CouncilofLorien/counciloflorien.github.io/docs/original/rulebooks/the-lidless-eye.md

 In order to play a faction card, you must tap one of your characters that is at the “site” indicated on the faction’s card.
 Then you must make an influence check.
 Make a roll (2D6), add your character’s unused direct influence, and add any appropriate modifications (any applicable _standard modifications_ from the faction card and from any other cards played).
 All influence check modifier cards must be played before making the roll (2D6).

-If the modified result is greater than the value required on the faction card, you place the faction in your marshalling point pile [^factionmppile] (it now counts towards your marshalling point total).
+If the modified result is greater than the value required on the faction card, you place the faction in your marshalling point pile (it now counts towards your marshalling point total).
 Otherwise, you discard the faction card.
 Once a faction is brought into play, it is not controlled by any specific character and it does not count against general or direct influence.

 ### STANDARD MODIFICATIONS